Mermaid Man and Barnacle Boy: Mermaid Man

 Ernie Huckler, better known as Mermaid Man, is a stereotypically senile elder, and appears to suffer from slight memory loss as he is easily confused by others' behavior, though this also could be partly credited to his hearing loss.
 As a young adult, Mermaid Man had a muscular, athletic build, but the elderly Mermaid Man is overweight and out of shape.
 As compared to his sidekick, Barnacle Boy, he is slightly less grouchy and somewhat more tolerant of SpongeBob's ecstatic optimism, but only to a certain extent as SpongeBob's slips or mistakes have triggered serious consequences before in the past, and his partner seems annoyed with Mermaid Man's absentminded tendencies.
-Despite this, Mermaid Man has maintained some of his abilities as a skilled crime-fighter, though some of them have been comically shifted to reflect stereotypes commonly associated with his age; however, few of his admirers seem particularly bothered by this.

 The episode "Mermaid Man Begins" reveals that, through a series of meticulous and intricate events, he and his friend were suddenly equipped with aquatically themed superpowers when they left the microwave on too long, causing their popcorn to become slightly overcooked.
 After eating the popcorn, they gain their signature superpowers.
 They then choose to dedicate their lives to brawling undersea crime as a result (it is implied that the backstory behind the duo's powers as described in Bikini Bottom media was in fact far different from the presumably actual backstory Mermaid Man and Barnacle Boy remembered from differing perspectives).
-Out of the three different stories Mermaid Man gave, it is revealed that the story of them eating radioactive popcorn was correct.

 Barnacle Boy

-Tim Strangler, better known as Barnacle Boy, is the undercredited and underappreciated younger sidekick of Mermaid Man.
-Grumpy and slightly ill-tempered, Barnacle Boy is notable for his brooding, moody disposition and exasperation with his partner's absentminded behavior as a result of old age, and even into his golden years, Barnacle Boy is still treated in a juvenile fashion, coddled in an infantile way.
-While he was as muscular as Mermaid Man was in their younger days, he has a slender physique and large nose that slightly resemble those of Squidward Tentacles as an elder.
+Tim Stangler, better known as Barnacle Boy, is the undercredited and underappreciated younger sidekick of Mermaid Man.
+Grumpy and slightly ill-tempered, Barnacle Boy is notable for his brooding, moody disposition and exasperation with his partner's absentminded behavior as a result of old age.
+Even as he ages, Barnacle Boy is still treated in a juvenile fashion, and coddled in an infantile way.

-In the video game SpongeBob SquarePants: Battle for Bikini Bottom, Barnacle Boy has a son, a daughter-in-law, and four grandchildren which he notes to be his son's "four screaming children".